cicsdev/cics-java-liberty-jdbc/README.md

 ## Samples overview

 * `com.ibm.cicsdev.jdbc.web` - Dynamic web project containing the SimpleJDBCServlet servlet.
-The servlet uses the static DoJDBC class which connects to DB2 by obtaining a DataSource via a JNDI lookup and that uses JMS and returns the current DB2 timestamp from DB2
+The servlet uses the DoJDBC class which connects to DB2 by obtaining a DataSource via a JNDI lookup and that uses JMS and returns the current DB2 timestamp from DB2
 * `com.ibm.cicsdev.jdbc.web.cicsbundle` - CICS bundle project that references the WAR (Dynamic web project) bundle part for deployment in a CICS bundle

 ## Pre-requisites